 - Ensuring occupational health and safety

-To earn the Green Button, companies must credibly demonstrate their social, human rights and environmental responsibility and reputable business practices based on 20 criteria.
+To earn the Green Button, companies must credibly demonstrate their social, human rights and environmental responsibility and reputable business practices based on defined criteria.

 Evaluation of companies is based on five core areas: